ErwannLesech/AFIT/README.md

 # AFIT

+My AFIT Project from EPITA 2026

+# Disclaimer

+This repository is here in an educational purpose only.
+Any cheat flag raised on you because you copy any part of these codes cannot be charged on me !!
+To all the students who are working/are going to work on the afit project, gl hf.

+# What AFIT means ?

-The AFIT (Standing for *Arithmetic for IT*) project has for for aim to build first standard ciphering algorithms ; main aim being *RSA* and *ElGamal* cryptosystems.
+The AFIT (Standing for *Arithmetic for IT*) project has for aim to build first standard ciphering algorithms ; main aim being *RSA* and *ElGamal* cryptosystems.
 Among other things we hope that you'll have an first understanding of the difficulties underlying the need to use